sidstamm/FirefoxCertificateManager/SalesForce Generator/README.md

 ## Windows
 1. Install python 2.7 https://www.python.org/downloads/release/python-2710/
+2. Move the new csv with cert information into this folder and name it "BuiltInCAs.csv"
-2. Navigate to the current folder and run generate.sh by double clicking
+3. Navigate to the current folder and run generate.sh by double clicking
-3. Move overwrite the SalesForceData.js generated in this folder in the ../addon/lib folder
+4. Move overwrite the SalesForceData.js generated in this folder in the ../addon/lib folder

 ## Anywhere Else
 1. Install python 2.7 https://www.python.org/downloads/release/python-2710/